citation-style-language/documentation/specification.rst

     A proposed piece of legislation

 book
-    a;
+    A book or similar work;
+    Can be an authored book or edited collection of self-contained chapters;
+    Can be a physical book or an ebook;
+    The format for an ebook may be specified using ``medium``;
+    Can be a single-volume work, a multivolume work, or one volume of a multivolume work;
-    If a ``container-title`` is present, the item is interpreted as a book republished in a collection or anthology
+    If a ``container-title`` is present, the item is interpreted as a book republished in a collection or anthology;
+    Also  used for whole conference proceedings volumes or exhibition catalogues by specifying ``event`` and related variables

 broadcast
     A recorded work broadcast over an electronic medium (e.g. a radio broadcast, a television show, a podcast);
+    The type of broadcast may be specified using ``genre``;
     If ``container-title`` is present, the item is interpreted as an episode contained within a larger broadcast series (e.g. an episode in a television show or an episode of a podcast)

 chapter
-    A part of a book cited separately from the book as a whole (e.g. a chapter in an edited book); may also be used for introductions, forewards, and similar supplmental components of a book
+    A part of a book cited separately from the book as a whole (e.g. a chapter in an edited book);
+    Also used for introductions, forewords, and similar supplemental components of a book

 dataset
     A data set or a similar collection of (mostly) raw data

 document
-    A catch-all category for items not belonging to other types; use a more specific type when appropriate
+    A catch-all category for items not belonging to other types;
+    Use a more specific type when appropriate

 entry
     An entry in a database, directory, or catalog;